MakeSchool-Tutorials/Makestagram-Swift-V3/P16-Creating-Custom-Post-Cells/content.md

 [Kingfisher](https://github.com/onevcat/Kingfisher) is a popular Swift library for asynchronously downloading and caching images.
 We'll be using _Kingfisher_ to display our post images.
 But first, we'll need to install Kingfisher via **CocoaPods**.

+> [action]
+>
 Navigate to the _Kingfisher_ installation guide by [clicking here](https://github.com/onevcat/Kingfisher/wiki/Installation-Guide).
 Follow the instructions under **CocoaPods** to install the library.
 You should be instructed to add _Kingfisher_ pod to your _Podfile_.
 Don't forget to run the `pod install` command in your Makestagram root directory.

 Once you have _Kingfisher_ installed, you should be able to use it as follows: